monokrome/MoveMe/README.md

  Vehicle  | /vehicle/   | A listing of vehicles on a given route.

-*NOTE:* The predictions API is not yet supported but is being planned.
+*NOTE:* The predictions service is not yet supported but is being planned.

 ### Agency